barbazul/1kfa/mod_guide_player.md

 and just lose Stamina, they may stand stubbornly against a blow, perhaps absorbing it with their armour, or they may be wounded by it.

-There are four steps that happen in order, they are known as "The Four Ds":
+The procedure for making these decisions is called "The Four Ds":

  1. [Dice](#dice) - roll them!
  2. [Decide](#decide) whether to lose Stamina or take a Wound